RyanLamansky/node-webpack-hmr/README.md

 Visual Studio Code is not required, but everything is pre-configured for it.

 1. Clone this repository
-1. From /src directory, run `npm install`
+1. From the repo root, run `npm install`
 1. Use Visual Studio Code to "Open Folder" on the repo root
 1. Run the project via Debug -> Start Debugging (or Start Without Debugging)
 1. Access the running site at http://localhost:3000/